xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.Cli.Models.CliToolInformation.md

 ## CliToolInformation Class

-Information about the CLI tool found and used by the SDK
+Information about the command line tool found and used by the SDK

 ```csharp
 public class CliToolInformation